 6. Ride the Mount Kinka Ropeway

-The Mount Kinka Ropeway offers a scenic ride to the summit, where Gifu Castle is located.
-The ride provides stunning aerial views of Gifu Park, the Nagara River, and the city beyond.
-It’s the easiest and most picturesque way to reach Gifu Castle.
-The ropeway operates year-round, offering different scenic views each season.
+The Mount Kinka Ropeway offers a scenic journey to the top of Mount Kinka, where Gifu Castle sits.
+The ride provides stunning views of Gifu Park, the Nagara River, and the city below, with each season offering a different natural beauty.
+It’s a peaceful and relaxing way to ascend the mountain, avoiding the more strenuous hike.
+The ropeway is open year-round, giving visitors a new perspective with each season.

 7. Enjoy the Gifu Great Buddha Illumination